By Alan N. Peters

 On the first Sunday in June of 1954, marking our thirty-third anniversary, Bishop Wilkinson, Coadjutor Bishop of the Diocese of Toronto, dedicated two memorial windows at the morning service.
 One window in the Baptistry symbolizes Christ as the Good Shepherd.
 This window was given by Gladys and Robert Whitehouse in memory of Josep B. Laviolette and William B. Whitehouse.
 The other window, at the Remembrance Desk, symbolizes the Spirit of Christian Sacrifice.
 This window was given by Isabel Warden in memory of Gilbert Tom Warden and Eva Warden.
 The persons mentioned in the second window all attended the first service in this parish on June 5th, 1921.

-On the Sunday of the following weekend, November 28th, Bishop Watts of the Diocese of Caledonia, dedicated a memorial window in the Baptistry, given by the family of the late Mr. & Mrs. Thomas Brennand.
+On Sunday, November 28th, Bishop Watts of the Diocese of Caledonia, dedicated a memorial window in the Baptistry, given by the family of the late Mr. & Mrs. Thomas Brennand.
 The scenes in this window are illustrations from the childhood of our Saviour – The Mother and Child, The Flight into Egypt, Jesus in the Home and In the Carpenter Shop.

 As it was for the churches in general, the period of the 1950’s was a time of good progress for the Church of the Transfiguration.
 Attendance at services was high, the Church School had a large enrollment, and the many parish organizations were flourishing.
 A parish library was begun to enable parishioners to have access to a large number of books dealing with a wide range of religious topics.
 During this period a number of financial campaigns were held.
 The times were prosperous and these campaigns were all successful.